johnsusek/fluxus/README.md

 * **Actions** describe an asynchronous operation
 * **Dispatchers** execute actions and commit mutations when complete

-See https://vuex.vuejs.org/ to learn more about this style of architecture.

 ## When should I use it?

 Fluxus helps us deal with shared state management at the cost of more concepts and boilerplate.
 If you're not building a complex app, and jump right into Fluxus, it may feel verbose and unnecessary.
 If your app is simple, you probably don't need it.
 But once your app grows to a certain complexity, you'll start looking for ways to organize shared state, and Fluxus is here to help with that.
 To quote Dan Abramov, author of Redux: